Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 So now we can call this in-line with a simple number and the function calls itself with the correct parameters and we're off to the races again.

 We're now at the point where we've accomplished the first task that we set out to accomplish.
-We've created an anonymous version of factorial.
+We've created an anonymous version of `factorial`.
 We can call it a few times with different values and compare it against the standard non-anonymous version just to convince ourselves this really works.

 ```Python
 factorial = lambda n: 1 if n==0 else n * factorial(n-1)